GNOME/pygobject/docs/guide/threading.rst

 The following examples show

-* how Python threads, running in parallel to GTK+, can interact with the UI
+* how Python threads, running in parallel to GTK, can interact with the UI
 * how to use and control asynchronous I/O operations in glib